whitneyburton/portfolios/students/1608-back/alene-schlereth/alene_schlereth_m1-portfolio.markdown

 ## A: End of Module Assessment

 4: Developer is able to write Ruby with a minimum of reference or debugging
-3: Developer completes baseline assignment and makes meaningful progress toward one of the Challenge options.
+3: Developer completes baseline assignment and makes meaningful progress toward one of the Challenge options
 4: Developer excels at taking small steps and using the tests for both design and verification
 3: Developer demonstrates comfort with their tools and makes some use of keyboard shortcuts
 4: Developer actively seeks collaboration both before implementing, while in motion, and when stuck
 3: Application demonstrates comfortable use of appropriate Enumerable methods

 ## B: Individual Work & Projects